nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 `update sn/<serial number> n/<new name> nq/<new quantity> l/<new location> s/<new source>`

-⚠ If more than one serial number is passed and one of them are wrong (not found in the inventory list), then the command will not update anything and shows an error message.
+:warning: If more than one serial number is passed and one of them are wrong (not found in the inventory list), then the command will not update anything and shows an error message.

 Values to be updated are case-sensitive.